 Asia Pacific Leaders Malaria Alliance (APLMA) & Asia Pacific Malaria Elimination Network (APMEN)

-Across the Indo-Pacific.
-A total of 24 countries have endorsed the APLMA Malaria Elimination Roadmap, including the following 17 malaria-endemic countries: Cambodia; China; India; Indonesia; Lao PDR; Malaysia; Myanmar; Pakistan; Papua New Guinea; Philippines; Republic of Korea; Solomon Islands; Sri Lanka; Thailand; Timor-Leste; Vanuatu; Vietnam.
+A total of 23 Heads of State have endorsed the APLMA Malaria Elimination Roadmap, including 16 malaria-endemic countries: Cambodia; China*; India; Indonesia; Lao PDR; Malaysia; Myanmar; Pakistan; Papua New Guinea; Philippines; Republic of Korea; Solomon Islands; Thailand; Timor-Leste; Vanuatu and Vietnam. *China was declared malaria-free in 2021

 Asia Pacific Leaders Malaria Alliance and Asia Pacific Malaria Elimination Network (APLMA / APMEN) - $10 million 2017-2022.